vrandall66/front-end-submissions-public/1705/mod-4/byob/ChristieLynam-AnaJauregui-BYOY.md

 #### Link to a specific block of your code on GitHub that you are proud of
 [happy code](https://github.com/christielynam/byob/blob/master/server.js#L28-L76)

-* Although this piece of code is a bit verbose, JWT's were a difficult concept and we are proud to have conqured this step and now have a better understanding of how to implement JWT's.
+* Although this piece of code is a bit verbose, JWT's were a difficult concept and we are proud to have conquered this step and now have a better understanding of how to implement JWT's.

 #### Link to a specific block of your code on GitHub that you feel not great about
 [sad code](https://github.com/christielynam/byob/blob/master/server.js#L155-L177)